simple-restricted-token/ERC-1404/README.md

 ### Issuers

-If you're seeking to issue a security token, ERC 1404 provides all the tools you need to follow your counsel's guidance with respect to compliance requirements.
+If you're seeking to issue a security token, ERC-1404 provides all the tools you need to follow your counsel's guidance with respect to compliance requirements.

 ### Exchanges